suwanshree/star-yelp/README.md

 ## Future Implementations

-* Search Feature - Users can search all listings by providing keywords through a search bar.
+* Search Feature - Users can search all listings by providing keywords through a search bar. ✅
 * Feedback - Users can provide feedback through a form that sends an email to the site administrator.
-* AWS Images - Users can upload multiple images for listings and reviews from their local machine.
+* AWS Images - Users can upload multiple images for listings and reviews from their local machine. ✅
 * O-Auth integration - Users can choose to login via their google accounts through O-Auth authentication.
-* Listing Categories - Listings have categories associated with them which users can filter the main listings page by.
+* Listing Categories - Listings have categories associated with them which users can filter the main listings page by. ✅
-* Expanded User Profiles - User profiles are expanded to show all of the logged in user's listings and reviews in one place.
+* Expanded User Profiles - User profiles are expanded to show all of the logged in user's listings in one place. ✅

 <!-- CONTACT -->
 ## Contact